West Coast Drive: Public transportation

 Until 2015, during the summer its entire length, which is mostly a single-carriageway road with one lane in each direction and many curves, was served by Transperth bus routes ferrying passengers between the beaches, including Mettams Pool at Trigg, Watermans Beach, Marmion Beach and Sorrento Beach.
 Transperth abolished route 458 in 2015, and the still existing route 423 serves only the northern part of West Coast Drive.

+Major intersections

+All intersections below are controlled by roundabouts unless otherwise indicated.